murdockcrc/timeseries-loader/timescale/timescale_queries.md

 ## For a specific deviceId, return the first and last values in the db
 ```
+SELECT eventprocessedutctime FROM trucks
-select eventprocessedutctime                                                                  from trucks                                                                                   where connectiondeviceid = 'd1626544-acfc-44fd-978a-6879f345a0da.truck-01.11578'              order by eventprocessedutctime desc limit 1;
+WHERE connectiondeviceid = 'd1626544-acfc-44fd-978a-6879f345a0da.truck-01.11578'
+ORDER BY eventprocessedutctime DESC LIMIT 1;
 ```

 Result (111.275ms):